Introduction to Australia

 Australia is the sixth largest country in the world and the world smallest continent situated between the Indian and Pacific Ocean.
 Australia is made up of six states which are New South Wales, Queensland, Victoria, Northern Territory, South Australia and Western Australia.
 Australia's capital is Canberra.
 The country is incredibly diverse ranging from beaches, reefs, gorges, bushes and rain forests.
 Australia has a population of 23 million.
 Its largest city is Sydney followed by Melbourne.
 Australia's government system is a federal parliamentary democracy.
 Australia is a multicultural country and believes in equal opportunity and human rights it's a place many call home.

-Sydney is a vibrant, cosmopolitan city with a diverse population featuring a rich history, internationally-recognised tourist attractions and an exciting calendar of events.
+Parramattta is located in the Sydney region, a vibrant, cosmopolitan city with a diverse population featuring a rich history, internationally-recognised tourist attractions and an exciting calendar of events.
 Sydney is one of the world's most loved cities and it has a lively and vibrant buzz that makes it the ultimate winter destination.
 There are always plenty of things to do in Sydney from summer to winter – from sightseeing and world-class dining, to great walks and fun in the sand at one of Sydney's idyllic beaches.
-For further information about Sydney and events around the city please visit.

 Gold Coast is one of the most beautiful coastal city in on the east coast of Australia, with Southport being recognised as the central business district (CBD) of the Gold Coast City.
 Gold coast is renowned for its iconic Surfers Paradise beach to the dining precincts of Main Beach and Broadbeach and surrounded by the lush, green hinterland.
 There is so much to see and do for every age group.
 Beautiful sunny weather and exciting theme parks, attract millions of visitors to the Gold Coast each year.